Here are some examples of choking fears and possible ways of dealing with them:

 Some people feel as if they are going to choke if the chair is tipped too far back.

-- Ask your dentist to only put the chair back as far as necessary – see our fear of Loss of Control page for more details!
+- You could ask your dentist to only put the chair back as far as necessary – on our fear of loss of control page, you’ll find tips for dealing with dental chair position.

 Choking due to past abuse:

-The feeling of choking may also be associated with past abuse you may have experienced.
-There are tips for abuse survivors and their dentists on this page: Tips for Abuse Survivors and Their Dentists (warning: may trigger).
+The feeling of choking may also be associated with past sexual abuse.
+You can find tips for abuse survivors and their dentists on this page: Tips for Abuse Survivors and Their Dentists (warning: may trigger).